scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * Is it necessary to propagate beacons periodically?
   * For path freshness, only the origin needs to originate beacons periodically, and others disseminate immediately.
   * For response to link failures or availability of new paths, beacon services can respond instantly.
-* Re-propgating the same set of beacons at each interval is a waste of resources The periodic propagation can be used for the discovery of new paths at each interval, enhancing the scalability, and path diversity.
+* Re-propagating the same set of beacons at each interval makes inefficient use of resources.
+The periodic propagation can be used for the discovery of new paths at each interval, enhancing the scalability and path diversity.

 ## Beacon optimization and beaconing extensibility
 * Communication requirements vary according to source, destination, and application.
 Satisfying all these requirements either requires discovering all paths in the network, or optimizing paths during the beaconing process.
 Selecting the 5 shortest paths per destination cannot satisfy all requirements.